Windsor Castle

 Visitor tips and guidelines

-• Time your visit around the guard change: Plan your visit to see the Changing of the Guard ceremony at 11am, then head straight to the State Apartments.
-If you want to skip the ceremony, use this time to access the State Apartments while they’re less crowded.
-You’ll practically have the rooms to yourself for 20–30 mins.
+• Time your visit around the guard change: Plan your visit to see the Changing the Guard ceremony at 11am, then head straight to the State Apartments.
+If you prefer to skip the ceremony, use this time to explore the Apartments while they’re less crowded.

-• If you’re visiting during the last admission: Explore the Apartments after St. George’s Chapel if you’re arriving close to last admission.
+• If you’re visiting during the last admission: Explore the Apartments after St. George’s Chapel if you’re arriving close to the last admission (post 4pm).
 The chapel closes earlier than the rest of the Castle, usually around 4pm, while the Apartments stay open a bit longer.

-• Study the miniature doorways: Look for small doors tucked into the wood paneling in some rooms.
-These aren't children's entrances but for servants, designed to be discreet and blend into the decor.
+• Study the miniature doorways: Look for small doors tucked into the wood panelling in some rooms.
+These weren’t children’s entrances but were designed for servants, discreetly blending into the décor.

-• Visit during special exhibition seasons: Windsor Castle, during April–October, usually has something extra.
-The State Apartments often host rotating exhibits of rarely-seen royal artifacts, like Fabergé pieces, royal fashion, or early manuscripts.
+• Visit during special exhibition seasons: From April to October, Windsor Castle often hosts rotating exhibits of rarely-seen royal artifacts in the State Apartments, including Fabergé pieces, royal fashion, and early manuscripts.

 How far in advance should I book tickets?